 NRG Energy share dividends

-While NRG Energy's payout ratio might seem fairly standard, it's worth remembering that NRG Energy may be investing much of the rest of its net profits in future growth.
+While NRG Energy's payout ratio might seem low, this can signify that NRG Energy is investing more in its future growth.

 Have NRG Energy's shares ever split?

 NRG Energy's shares were split on a 2:1 basis on 31 May 2007.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your NRG Energy shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for NRG Energy shares which in turn could have impacted NRG Energy's share price.